Amsterdam/pingping-native/README.md

 ## Security

-If you see or suspect any vulnerabilities please read the[security policy](SECURITY.md) in order to report them.
+If you see or suspect any vulnerabilities please read the [security policy](SECURITY.md) in order to report them.

 ## Development